random689/tp/docs/DeveloperGuide.md

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
-The user executes `student n/David …​` (check this!) to add a new person.
+The user executes `student n/David …​` to add a new student.
 The `add` command also calls `ModelManager::addStudent`, causing another copy of the modified address book, `ab2`, to pushed onto the stack.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the address book state will not be saved into the `addressBookStateList`.
+<div markdown="span" class="alert alert-info">:information_source:
+  **Note:** If a command fails its execution, it will not save the address book.
 </div>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
 The `undo` command will call `ModelManager::undo`, which will pop the front element from the stack and restore `ab2`'s contents.
 The top of the stack is now `ab1`.

 ![UndoRedoState3](images/UndoRedoState3.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the stack has size 1, it means that copy of the address book inside the stack is the same as when the app first stated.
+<div markdown="span" class="alert alert-info">:information_source:
+  **Note:** If the stack has size 1, it means that copy of the address book inside the stack is the same as when the app first started.
 In this case, the app does not execute the `undo` operation, but rather tells the user that they are already at the oldest change.
 </div>

 The following sequence diagram shows how the undo operation works: